dgrtwo/dgrtwo.github.com/_posts/2017-04-26-tidytext-plots.md

 ### Words at the beginning or end of stories

-Almost every story shares some common dramatic structure: you'd be surprised if a plot started with a climactic fight, or ended by introducing new characters.
-That story structure is reflected in what words are used at which point in a story: there are some words you'd expect would appear at the start, and others at the end.
+Joseph Campbell introduced the idea of a ["hero's journey"](https://en.wikipedia.org/wiki/Hero%27s_journey), that every story follows the same structure.
+Whether or not you buy into his theory, you can agree it'd be surprising if a plot started with a climactic fight, or ended by introducing new characters.

+That structure is reflected quantitatively in what words are used at which point in a story: there are some words you'd expect would appear at the start, and others at the end.

-As a simple measure of where a word occurs within a plot, we'll record the **median** position, along with the number of times it occurred.
+As a simple measure of where a word occurs within a plot, we'll record the **median** position of each word, along with the number of times it appears.

 {% highlight r %}